 - 1. If there are verifiable emergency circumstances; or - 2.
 If a student has more than two exams scheduled within a 24-hour period.
 In this case, the student may request an alternative exam date from any one of the instructors at least three weeks prior to the last class meeting. - 3.
 In either case, if an alternate exam date and time during the regular final exam period cannot be arranged between the student and instructor, the rescheduled exam will be taken during the final exam-makeup period.
 If students and instructors are unable to reach agreement to reschedule, the Provost's office will negotiate an appropriate solution.

 Graduate students should refer to section on Final Master's Examinations.

+v01

+Wednesday, December 17, 2014

-Final Examination, Evaluation, or Culminating Activity Policy v01 Wednesday, May 28, 2014 ALL DATES, FEES & INFORMATION SUBJECT TO CHANGE WITHOUT NOTICE
+ALL DATES, FEES & INFORMATION

+SUBJECT TO

+CHANGE WITHOUT NOTICE